 Oh, dear.
 It seems it has come to this, folks.
 I’d heard that the final two seasons of Tales from the Crypt take a massive dip in quality, but I couldn’t have expected this.
-That’s not to say there aren’t a few good ones within this season’s fifteen episodes.
-Although none of the episodes come close to touching “top ten” territory (maybe not even top twenty or thirty), there are some enjoyable, interesting, and odd stories here.
+And that’s not to say there aren’t a few good eggs within this season’s fifteen episodes, though none of the episodes come close to touching “top ten” territory (maybe not even top twenty or thirty).
+But there are some enjoyable, interesting, and odd stories here among the many mediocre and some terrible ones.

 The following episode, “Only Skin Deep” is perhaps my favorite of the season, and also may be the strangest episode of the entire series.
 A real dirtbag named Carl (played by Peter Onorati) has just been dumped by his girlfriend because of his abusive nature.
 He goes to a costume party that she’s attending to try and get her back, but he instead meets a mysterious masked woman named Molly and they instantly click.
 Molly invites Carl to come back to her place and, of course, he accepts.
 As they talk, it becomes clear that Molly isn’t particularly stable either.
 As Carl is about to realize, she has an even darker, more violent past than he does.
 “Only Skin Deep” is a haunting episode that is truly creepy and goes to some dark places.
 It’s the only episode in season six to really make me feel uncomfortable, and I applaud it for that.
 This episode’s music, cinematography, and special effects almost make it seem like the show finally stepped out of the 80s and into the 90s (this season aired at the tail-end of 1994).
 While I’m not so sure that’s a good thing, this is the most effective and intriguing episode of the season.